- 1 Bedrooms

 - Apartment

 Discover an ideal blend of sun and beachfront fun at Marriott's OceanWatch Villas at Grande Dunes in Myrtle Beach, SC.
 Find our vacation ownership resort on the golden shores of the Myrtle Beach oceanfront.
-Gaze out over the ocean or our resort's handsome gardens from your villa’s furnished balcony.
+Gaze out over the ocean or our resort's elegant gardens from your villa’s furnished balcony.
 Soak up the Myrtle Beach sun by one of our pools or on the beach.
-Our resort's exercise center keeps you fit while the kids appreciate our outdoor playground.
+Our resort's exercise center keeps you fit while the kids savor our outdoor playground.
 Practice your swing on our resort's putting green, or try volleyball, shuffleboard and table tennis.
 Our casual eateries and pool bars offer delicious American cuisine.
-Appreciate roomy two-bedroom villas and recreational opportunities for the whole family at our oceanfront resort with no addi
+Appreciate cavernous two-bedroom villas and recreational opportunities for the whole family at our oceanfront resort with no addi

 About the Area